sparksi/sector-distribution/themes/sector_starter/README.md

 *SCSS/CSS*

-We load Bootstrap Sass via Bower in order to be able to select which partials of Bootstrap we want use.
+We load Bootstrap Sass via NPM in order to be able to select which partials of Bootstrap we want use.
 See `/scss/vendor/bootstrap/bootstrap-custom.scss` to select the components you wish to use.

 *Javascript*